RUBBISH...

 Screenings free, booking required.

-Comment by Natalie Joelle on May 16, 2011 at 23:00 Chemical waste seeping on the shore of a 'forgotten garbage dump' spawns luminous, hyper-verdant life in J.G.
+Chemical waste seeping on the shore of a 'forgotten garbage dump' spawns luminous, hyper-verdant life in J.G.
 Ballard's short story 'Dream Cargoes'.
 As this urgently ‘awakening life’ reaches the limit of its ‘cellular clocks’, the redundant captain protagonist is doubly wasted- ‘distracted by the wonder of everything' and potentially ‘happy to stare at a stone all day’.
 Around the island, itself a ‘left-over of nature’, ‘phosphorescent fish’ propel themselves through both the aquatic cocktail and evolution, forming features that ‘seemed to prepare them for life on land’, before becoming disposable in death: ‘their gleaming bodies’ float ‘like discarded costume jewellery’.

-© 2013 Created by Dandelion Editors.
+© 2016 Created by Dandelion Editors.

 Powered by